Image of an audience watching a Ted Talk.

 “Living with this illness has taught me that science and medicine are profoundly human endeavors.
 Doctors, scientists, and policymakers are not immune to the same biases that affect all of us.”

 Jennifer Brea’s TED Talk, “What happens when you have a disease doctors can’t diagnose” is a moving and personal account of her experience with myalgic encephalomyelitis (ME), also known as chronic fatigue syndrome.
-Brea shares the challenges she faced in finding a diagnosis and treatment for her illness, as well as the stigmas associated with invisible disabilities, particularly when it comes to women.
+Brea shares the challenges she faced in finding a diagnosis and treatment for her illness.
+Additionally, she speaks about the stigmas associated with invisible disabilities, particularly when it comes to women.
 Her talk sheds light on the need for greater awareness and funding for research into diseases that are difficult to diagnose and the importance of listening to patients’ experiences and perspectives.

 Please note that this TED Talk briefly mentions suicide.